MoserMichael/s9k/README.md

 ### Running the script from docker image

-The following command runs the server in a docker environment; the public docker image is quay.io/mmoser/s9k-mm
+The following script in this repository runs the server in a docker environment; the public docker image is quay.io/mmoser/s9k-mm

 ./run-in-docker.sh -r